 Use the prefire plan as a tool in evaluating the attributes listed below for the selected fire areas.
 The prefire plan should define the hazards and fire protection DID features to assist the inspector in determining whether the attributes of the fire area are within the limits of the licensing basis defined in the FPP.
 The required content of the prefire plans will be defined in the FPP and will include information such as locations of fire hose stations and portable extinguishers, locations of sprinkler isolation valves, Post-Fire SSD (referred to as Nuclear Safety Capability Assessment (NSCA)) equipment in the area, and other such information.
 The accuracy of the prefire plan is important because the plan will be a major tool to inform and guide the fire brigade team leader in determining the most likely location of the fire in the fire area and the best strategy for approaching the fire.

-erform an area walkdown to verify the following:
+Perform an area walkdown of the selected fire area to verify the following:

 Control of Transient Combustibles and Ignition Sources